 To ensure the safety of students all school staff (principals, teachers, education support staff, allied health professionals, contractors, administrative staff and all other school staff) in all Victorian schools are required to take action if they suspect, or are witness to, any form of child abuse.

 Our school has developed a number of policies and commitments to ensure the safety of all children attending our school.
-If you would like further information or would like to see our school policies and commitments please do not hesitate to contact us or visit the PROTECT website.
+If you would like further information or would like to see our school policies and commitments please do not hesitate to contact us.